ThinkRedstone/Campaign/gods.md

 Perseverance, in which you win only by your opponent surrendering- you do not win even by his death.
 The Champion of this Arena traditionally hold her True Blade, a Glaive named _The Unyielding Blade?_.

+True Blade: Glaive, in the hands of the current champion, usually in Melta

+Colors: Red and Silver

+Symbol: A determined face of indeterminate gender.
+The left half is covered in a flame.